Kingsford Smith Drive upgrade - Hamilton

 A new heritage trail has been developed as part of the Kingsford Smith Drive upgrade.
 A series of interpretive signs has been installed that focuses on the rich history of the local Hamilton area and can be found along the riverfront between Breakfast Creek and Bretts Wharf.
 Find out more about the Breakfast Creek to Bretts Wharf heritage trail.

 Design and construction

-Lendlease are designing and constructing the Kingsford Smith Drive upgrade.
+Council appointed Lendlease to design and construct the Kingsford Smith Drive upgrade.
 They are the first point of contact for all design and construction related enquiries.

 Lendlease's design includes:

 - a tree-lined boulevard creating a subtropical entry into Brisbane